trager1122/Soundtrackify/README.md

 # Soundtrackify
 Project Title: Soundtrackify

-Description: Create a soundtracked based upon keywords not necessarily just a song title
+Description: Create a soundtrack based upon keywords not necessarily just a song title or artist

 User Story:
 A user can create a soundtrack with a simple keyword search and save the soundtrack to a text for future reference